-- William Shakespeare – believed to be the only likeness made during the great playwright’s lifetime
+- The first and possibly oldest portrait is of William Shakespeare – believed to be the only likeness made during the great playwright’s lifetime.

-- Charles I – the only English king to be beheaded and his Puritan successor; Oliver Cromwell
+- Charles I – the only English king to be beheaded and his Puritan successor; Oliver Cromwell.

-- George III – rather harshly known as ‘the King who lost America’ and whose madness has been the subject of numerous stage and screen productions
+- George III – rather harshly known as ‘the King who lost America’ and whose madness has been the subject of numerous stage and screen productions.

-- Famous literary family, the Brontes, whose portrait still bears the folds made when it was discovered on top of a wardrobe
+- Famous literary family, the Brontes, whose portrait still bears the folds made when it was discovered on top of a wardrobe.

-- A touching sketch of novelist Jane Austen done by her sister
+- A touching sketch of novelist Jane Austen done by her sister.

-- A statue of Queen Victoria and husband Prince Albert in Anglo-Saxon dress
+- A statue of Queen Victoria and husband Prince Albert in Anglo-Saxon dress.

 - Self by Mark Quinn – a frozen, refrigerated sculpture of the artist’s head, made from 4.5 litres of his own blood and recast every five years!